Ronald Grinstead

-Ronald S. Grinstead (born 25 December 1942) is a retired British international wrestler.
-He competed at the 1968 Summer Olympics and the 1972 Summer Olympics.
+Ronald Sydney Grinstead (born 25 December 1942) is a retired British international wrestler who competed at the 1968 Summer Olympics and the 1972 Summer Olympics.

+Biography

+Ron Grinstead made his debut for Great Britain in the 1963 international match against France.

-He also represented England in the -82.5 kg division, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where he participated in 82 kg middleweight weight category.

+At the 1968 Olympic Games in Mexico, he competed in the middleweight division.

-Four years later he won a bronze medal in the same event, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Two years later he won a bronze medal in the same event, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
 He then competed in a third consecutive Games when he appeared at the 1974 British Commonwealth Games, in Christchurch, New Zealand.

+In 1972, in between his second and third Commonwealth Games appearances, he competed in a second Olympic Games for Great Britain in Munich.

+Grinstead was a four-times winner of the British Wrestling Championships at middleweight in 1962, 1968 and 1970, and in light-heavyweight in 1972.